 |Special Events cover||

 esure allows two thirds of your contents sum insured for household goods and one third for high risk items.
 Household goods are all goods including clothing, linen, carpets, curtains and blinds, which belong to you or household or for which you are legally responsible.
 High risk items are particularly attractive to thieves, they are items which belong to you or for which you or your household are legally responsible.
 These consist of: jewellery, antiques, paintings, mobile phones, computer equipment, watches, furs, stamp/coin collections and pedal cycles.
-Please see your policy wording for more information.
+Please see your policy booklet for more information.

 For help with calculating the value of your home's contents download our Home Contents Checklist.